mbudnek/google-home-hubitat-community/README.md

 - Activate Command: A device command used to activate this scene.
 Maps to `on` by default.
 - Can this scene be deactivated?: Should be left unset if this scene can only be activated and set if this scene can be both activated and deactivated.
 - Deactivate Command: A device command used to deactivate this scene.
 Only available if the scene can be deactivated.
 Maps to `off` by default.

+### Start/Stop

+This trait is used for devices that support starting, stopping, and optionally pausing operation.
+It has the following configuration paramters:

+- Start/Stop Attribute: The device attribute used to determine if the is currently running.
+Maps to `status` by default.
+- Start Value: The value of the "Start/Stop Attribute" that indicates that the device is running.
+Defaults to "running".
+- Stop Value: The value of the "Start/Stop Attribute" that indicates that the device is currently stopped.
+- Start Command: A device command to start the device running.
+Maps to `start` by default.
+- Stop Command: A device command to stop the device.
+- Pausable: Turn this on if the device is capable of pausing and resuming operation.
+This is distinct from stopping and starting in that a device that has been paused will resume its operation from where it was when it was paused, while a device that is stopped will begin anew from the beginning of its operation.
+If this parameter is enabled, the following parameters become available:
+    - Pause/UnPause Attribute: The device attribute used to determine if the device is currently paused.
+Maps to `status` by default.
+    - Pause Value: The value of the "Pause/UnPause Attribute" that indicates that the device is currently paused.
+Defaults to "paused".
+    - Pause Command: A device command used to pause the device.
+Maps to `pause` by default.

 ### Temperature Control